-Simply wrap any leftover plain cupcakes individually in plastic wrap and toss in a freezer-safe bag.
+Simply wrap any leftover plain cupcakes individually in plastic wrap and toss in a freeze-style plastic bag.
 The bag will take up less space than your ice tray and you’ll have a sweet treat ready when a craving strikes!

 ~ Keep scrolling for step by step photos & toaster oven baking tips after the recipe ~